Our Process

 What if we don't reach an agreement?

-Though mediation has a very high success rate, it's possible that you and your partner / spouse will not be able to reach a full agreement during mediation.
+Though mediation has a very high success rate, it's possible that you and your spouse / former partner will not be able to reach a full agreement during mediation.
 In that case, you still have the option of hiring attorneys, going to Court, or seeking other means of resolving your divorce.
+There is no obligation to reach an agreement during mediation.

 What is the total cost of a mediated divorce?

-Related Articles
+Helpful Articles

 Schedule a Consultation